Activating The Culture:

 Ingredients:

-(Homemade apple cider vinegar tends to be less concentrated - if you’re using your previous batch, use 1/3 cup.
-If your brew is particularly strong, use 1/4 cup)
+(Homemade apple cider vinegar tends to be less concentrated - if you’re using your previous batch, use double the amount of starter.)

 How to brew: